vibhum-dixit/API-With_Axios/README.md

 # API-With_Axios
-In this challenge we are using axios for using API.
+In this challenge we are using axios for making API requests.